crazywriter1/node_installation_tool/README.md

 # light_node_installation_tool
-With that tool you can install your light node really easy
+With that tool you can install your light or full node really easy

 # Prerequisites: